× Redoubt Syllabi Policies Guides Vita History Dept

 ASSESSMENTS: Sadly, we do have to ensure people are doing the assigned readings.
 So, I will be creating some tools (primarily quizzes, yes, but discussions and other items as well) to assess how well people are keeping up with assignments and overall course content.
 The lowest of these eight grades will be jettisoned in the final computation of grades so that the remaining seven will be worth 15% of the final grade.
 Students who miss a pop quiz will have to accept that 0 as their automatic drop grade.

 PAPERS: There will be two reviews, both focused on scholarly articles that I have already vetted for quality and rigor.
 These will each be worth 13% each of the course grade.
 For full details on the nature of this assignment, see the on-line guidelines linked immediately below or in Canvas.
 (The list of approved articles/books for the First Review is available in the Canvas course site, as will be those for the Second Review as we approach its due date.)
 Further instructions about how to do this assignment (plus two sample reviews) are available here.
+Thanks to AI, new (actually, very old!) writing habits are going to be used this semester: for the week in which the paper is due, the professor will run a writing lab for 2 hours in which students will write their paper, free of the temptation to use AI.

 NOTE: In formal writing assignments (such as the above reviews), there will be little tolerance for grammatical errors and all other transgressions which a simple proofreading should catch.
 Remove these yourself so I won’t have to remove hard-earned points.
 Remember, the spell-checker is not fool-proof!
 A careful human eye is best.
 For further guidance, consult my General Policies, plus the Writing and Plagiarism Guides.
 Also, beware my list of Homonym Crimes.
 These are multiple, automatic grade deductions, and they can add up severely.
 Students who demonstrate a clear disregard for good advice and the basic requirements of the assignment will have their work returned to be redone, minus a letter-grade.
 Plagiarism (as I apparently cannot emphasize enough) is an automatic failure for the entire course, as is any use of AI-generated material.